Setup your Radar

 Safer streets start with measured traffic speeds.

 One afternoon, a Raspberry Pi, and a radar sensor.
-By the evening you will have a speed monitor logging every vehicle that passes, a live dashboard, and the beginnings of the dataset that goes to your next council meeting.
+By the evening you will have a speed monitor logging every vehicle that passes, a live dashboard, and the beginnings of the local dataset you will carry to your next council meeting.
 No cameras, no licence plates, no cloud accounts: just local speed data on hardware you own.

 Before you begin #